dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Implementing Windows Virtual Desktop in the enterprise.md

 5. How will you address the secure and centralized file storage needs of the organization?

     Azure Files is the preferred method for storage use with Windows Virtual Desktop.
 In addition, FSLogix can be used in conjunction with Azure Files to manage user virtual desktop profiles.
-Azure Files must deployed in the same region as the Virtual Machine pools.
+Azure Files must be deployed in the same region as the Virtual Machine pools.

 6. Describe the reasons for the specific security services selected.